 I think marriage is a partnership.
 I believe the best possible scenario is one in which the couple is equally yoked.
 They pull together heading in the same direction.
 The term “equally yoked” is an interesting one.
 Sometimes it’s hard to think of yourself in a livestock way.
 I generally don’t look in the mirror and think OX.
 My wife might look at me and think MULE.
 I am pretty stubborn after all.

-The Bible uses the term equally yoked because at the time most people were quite familiar with yoking or connecting animals together to work in the fields to provide sustenance or to pull a wagon and get the family where they were going.
+The Bible uses the term equally yoked because at the time most people were quite familiar with yoking or connecting animals together to work.
+This work could be in the fields to provide sustenance or pulling a wagon to get the family where they need to go.
 If a team of oxen were unequally yoked it was extremely hard to stay straight.
 They would either fight against each other and go all over the place or one ox would take complete control and the other would just follow and they would go around in circles (the first crop circles).

 Neither of those situations would get the job done the best way possible.

-The ideal team would equally pull together in the same direction.
+The ideal Leadership team is to equally pull together in the same direction.

 The perfect team of oxen pulls together but one of them is the leader.